daemon-labs-resources/docker-local-aws-lambda/README.md

 > [!NOTE]
 > On this execution you'll be able to confirm two of the values are working.
 > Find the Lambda `REPORT` log and you'll now see `Memory Size` and `Max Memory Used` are set to `128 MB` instead of the previous `3008 MB`.
-> Find the `Hello world!` log and you'll see it has now switched to a JSON structured log rather than just text.
+> Find the log for `event` and `context` and you'll see it has now switched to a JSON structured log rather than just broken text.

 ### Check the timeout